AlexNexton/MS2-LingLang/README.md

 - User friendly display.
 - Navbar with easy navigation that collapses on mobile displays.
 - Functional Sign Up and Contact Us forms.
-- Google maps API for location services
+- Google maps API for location services.
 - An interactive game with bright primary colours.
 - Bootstrap accordions to reduce clicks and choose all three games and the instructions.
 - Social media links.